-Normally under the Statutory Sick Pay Act, employees are only eligible for Statutory Sick Pay (SSP) from their fourth day off work; however, the new emergency legislation has been brought in to try to minimise the spread of, and contain, coronavirus.
+Normally under the Statutory Sick Pay Act, employees are only eligible for Statutory Sick Pay (SSP) from their fourth day off work; however, the new emergency legislation has been brought in to minimise the spread of and contain coronavirus.

 COVID-19 Bill, self-isolation & Statutory Sick Pay

 Under the new COVID-19 Bill, employees will be able to claim SSP from their first day of sickness.
 The new Bill covers the following: